stujampur/xpmgla.github.io/contact/index.md

 excerpt: "Contact details for the group"
 ---

-## Contact the group

-To register interest in attending the group or if you have any questions Stuart
+To register interest in attending the group or if you have any questions please contact Stuart
 Purcell (s.purcell.1[at]research.gla.ac.uk) and Elina Koristashevskaya (e.koristashevskaya.1[at]research.gla.ac.uk).